enzoames/AMTRAK/README.md

             a Django project.

         * amtrakmain folder - This is the application where the 'Searching Avaiable Train' feature lives
+            * management folder - This is where we initially populate our database
+                * populate_db.py - This file contains all the code that populates our database with initial inputs for the tables Train, StopsAt, Station, SeatsFree, and Segment.
+                    **CURRENT WORK IN PROGRESS** Since we have our server running on the google cloud platform we need to recreate the tables that once existed in our inital sqlite3 database to the Mysql database provided to us by google.
+For example, Seatsfree table is very extensive therefore the code in this file will take care of inputting every row.
             * migrations folder - This folder keeps track of all our migrations.
 Any change we make to an attribute of table will be recorded here.
 Django takes care of keeping this folder updated.
 Refer to MIGRATIONS section for more information